rutbergphilip/market-monitor/README.md

-# 🚀 Blocket Bot
+# 🚀 Market Monitor

-Monitor Blocket listings effortlessly with a beautiful UI and get instant notifications for new ads, right in your Discord!
+Monitor marketplace listings effortlessly across multiple platforms with a beautiful UI and get instant notifications for new ads, right in your Discord!

 ## 🌟 Features